rkrishn7/dotfiles/README.md

 # dotfiles

-This repository contains various configuratio files that I use across my systems.
+This repository contains various configuration files that I use across my systems.

 ## Usage